 - Collaborative approach with each member committing to contributing through co-creation (conceptualizing, planning, implementing), people hours, and/or financial resources.

 - Inclusive and global in focus.

 - High ethical standards whereby members are equal and do not unduly influence decisions and outcomes.
 Adherence to the Consensus Framework for Ethical Collaboration.

-Return to main Global Dermatology Page by clicking Here
+Return to main World Skin Health Coalition by clicking Here